This notice describes the privacy practices of Children’s Hospital entities including:

 Corectional Institutions – We may release medical information about your child to a correctional institution or law enforcement official if your child is an inmate of a correctional institution or under the custody of a law enforcement official.
 This release would be necessary 1) for the institution to provide your child with health care, 2) to protect your child’s health and safety or the health and safety of others or 3) for the safety and security of the correctional institution.

 Other Uses of Medical Information

-Other uses and disclosures of medical information not covered by this notice or the laws that apply to us will be made only with your authorization.
+Other uses and disclosures of medical information not described by this notice or the laws that apply to us will be made only with your authorization.
+Uses and disclosures that require an authorization are patient request, attorney requests and applications for disability.
+Authorizations are also required for (i) most uses and disclosures of psychotherapy notes, (ii) uses and disclosures of protected health information for marketing purposes and (iii) disclosures that constitute a sale of protected health information.
+There are other incidences where an authorization might be required.
 If you provide us authorization to use or disclose medical information about your child, you may revoke that authorization, in writing, at any time.
 If you revoke your authorization, we will no longer use or disclose medical information for the reasons covered by your written authorization.
 You understand that we are unable to take back any disclosures we have already made with your authorization, and we are required to retain records of the care provided.

 Rights Regarding Medical Information About Your Child

 Right to Inspect and Copy – You have the right to inspect and copy medical information that may be used to make decisions about your child’s care.
 Usually, this includes medical and billing records.
 This does not include psychotherapy records.